 I have my players ball handle for 5 minutes a day.
 Over the course of a month, those short 5-minute ball handling sessions turn into over 2 hours of training.

-Starting January 1, I’ll be studying a legendary strength coach named Yuri Verkhoshansky every day for 365 days straight.
-While I might not get a lot smarter in the first week, by the end of the year, I’ll have a great understanding of the way he thinks and coaches.
+Starting January 1, I’ll be studying the soft tissue specialist from the LA Clippers, Lenny Parracino, every day for 365 days straight.
+While I might not get a lot smarter in the first week, by the end of the year, I’ll have a great understanding of the way he thinks and works with athletes.

 Here are some daily activities that might work for your 2020 New Year’s Commitment: